Center Cam 1.0

 We have no affiliation with the above link, and are not responsible for any issues or support, however we've had good experiences with their interface.
 Its super easy to use and has simple/quick adjustments- which is what we're all about!

 Solution: HD settings MUST be enabled in order for Center Cam to function properly.
 Adjust your computer/video-conference settings to enable HD.

 Problem: Lens is out of focus.

 Solution: Center Cam has an interchangeable external lens, similar to a DSLR camera.
 Sometimes the lens shifts during shipping.
 First, plug in camera and open a video window so you actively see focus of Center Cam.
 Unscrew the inner nut.
 Rotate lens slowly clockwise 1/4 turn, monitoring focus.
 If focus becomes MORE blurry after 1/4 rotation, rotate counterclockwise slowly 1/2 full turn until camera comes into desired focus.
 Re-secure with lock nut.

 Solution: Update computer operating system.
 Restart computer with Center Cam UNPLUGGED.
 Attempt Center Cam connection again after restart.
 If using a USB hub, ensure that it is a powered USB hub.
 Center Cam requires the full amount of power provided by a USB 2.0 port.
 Many stand alone USB hubs will not allow for the full 5V 500mA of power that is provided from the computers USB port.
 If using a USB 3.1 port, this can usually provide sufficient power to the other devices on the hub and Center Cam.

-Problem: Auto White-Balance "bounce" or shifts from light to dark, or is too bright.
+Problem: Auto White-Balance "bounce" or shifts from light to dark, or video feed is too bright.

 Problem: Frame Rate seems slow compared to the 30 FPS promised in the specs.